microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/05_Multimodal_Interfaces.md

     ```You are a pirate, and every response must be full of pirate lingo. ```

 3. In the playground, click **enable microphone,** a pop up will appear, click allow to enable interactions with audio.
+Leave the default option in the dropdown menu.

 ![enable audio in AI Foundry](./Images/aifoundry-enable-audio.jpeg)